How to start a fish and chips shop

 There are three commonly used ‘frying mediums’ in UK fish and chip shops:

-• Rapeseed oil – lower in calories, fat and saturated fat provided oil is in a condition
+• Rapeseed oil: lower in calories, fat and saturated fat, providing the oil is in good condition

 How often should you change fryer oil?